avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 Introduction to Module 1
 ------------------------

 Module 1 will give you an overview of cholera, the species *Vibrio cholerae*; the main lineages of *V. cholerae*; and the current pandemic lineage of *V. cholerae*, the 7PET lineage.
-The module is divided into four subsections, which may each take you roughly one hour to work through, depending on your own pace.
+Module 1 is divided into four sections (1.1, 1.2, 1.3, 1.4), which may each take you roughly one hour to work through, depending on your own pace.
 While we will explain terms as we go along, we have also included a glossary of key terms at the bottom of this webpage.

-Introduction to Module 1.1
+Introduction to Section 1.1
 --------------------------

-In subsection 1.1 of Module 1, we will talk about the disease cholera; the species *Vibrio cholerae*; disease caused by epidemic and non-epidemic lineages of *V. cholerae*; and briefly, mention vaccines for cholera.
+In Section 1.1 of Module 1, we will talk about the disease cholera; the species *Vibrio cholerae*; disease caused by epidemic and non-epidemic lineages of *V. cholerae*; and briefly, mention vaccines for cholera.

 Acute Watery Diarrhoea, the Disease Cholera and its Epidemiology